barthelemy-ehui/barthelemy-ehui/README.md

-- 👋 Hi, I’m @barthelemy-ehui
+- 👋 Hi, I’m @barthelemy-ehui.
-- 👀 I’m interested in PHP and MySql
+- 👀 I’m interested in PHP and MySql.
-- 🌱 I’m currently learning Laravel and Sql...
+- 🌱 I’m currently learning Laravel and Javascript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...